GitJenCerio/glammednailsbyjhen/CUSTOMER_FIELDS_GUIDE.md

 ### Referral Source Fields
 - `How did you find out about glammednails`
-- `How did you find out about Glammed Nails`
+- `How did you find out about glammednailsbyjhen`
-- `How did you find out about Glammed Nails by Jhen`
+- `How did you find out about glammednailsbyjhen`
 - `Referral Source`, `referralSource`
 - `How did you hear about us`, `How did you hear about us?`
 - `Source`, `source`